GideonThuku/Little-Lions-Academy-Website/README.md

 |-- README.md
 ```

-This structure separates content, style, and functionality — ensuring maintainability and clarity.
+This structure separates content, style, and functionality, ensuring maintainability and clarity.

 ---